ofarukcaki/HaveIBeenPwned-AI-ChatBot/README.md

-I'm working this readme file, I'll update it within a hour.
+I'm working on this readme file, I'll update it within a hour.

 Fb messenger: https://www.messenger.com/t/257187708141828